NicolasMayo/MayoForm/README.md

 <h2>Textarea keywords</h2>

 - pattern => string : A regex which the value has to match.
-Will be checked in PHP too
+Will be checked in PHP